 Even if a company can be established, immigration authorities will separately examine whether the applicant qualifies for the appropriate status of residence, such as Business Manager.

-That is why foreign entrepreneurs should plan company formation, office setup, business plan preparation, and immigration strategy together from the beginning.
+Foreign entrepreneurs should plan company formation, office setup, business plan preparation, funding explanation, and immigration strategy together from the beginning.

 How our office can help